open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 The [API-level definition for Span's interface](api.md#span-operations) only defines write-only access to the span.
-This is good because instrumentations and applications are not to use the data stored in a span for application logic.
+This is good because instrumentations and applications are not meant to use the data stored in a span for application logic.
 However, the SDK needs to eventually read back the data in some locations.
 Thus, the SDK specification defines two new terms: